 Monitoring of surface water discharged from LDP001 is undertaken by an external contracting company with sampling occurring monthly and weekly during discharges.
-Section 3.3 contains monitoring results and discusses water quality, including the total oil and grease monitoring which occurs weekly during discharges.
+Section 2.8.2 contains an overview of the monitoring results and discusses water quality, including the total oil and grease monitoring which occurs weekly during discharges.